Generate Ground Control Points

 Search Radius

-Available when Uniform is selected in Point Distribution Mode.
+Available after selecting Uniform in Point Distribution Mode.

-Sets the search radius for seed points during image matching.
-The range is [0,256], and the default is 40, with the unit being px.
-A larger search radius increases the matching range but also requires more time.
+Sets the search radius for seed points in image matching.
+The value range is [0,256], the default is 40, and the unit is px.
+A larger search radius increases the matching range but also increases the processing time.

 Double

-Semantic Culling of Non-Ground Points Not selected by default.
-When selected, AI semantic technology is used to automatically remove ground control points in cloud areas and building areas.
+Semantic Culling of Non-Ground Points Not checked by default.
+When checked, ground control points within cloud areas and building areas can be automatically culled based on AI semantic technology.
 Boolean

 Cloud Area

-Available after selecting Semantic Culling of Non-Ground Points.
+Available after Semantic Culling of Non-Ground Points is checked.

-Selected by default.
-This means ground control points within cloud areas will be automatically removed based on the set dataset.
-If not selected, ground control points in cloud areas will be retained.
+Checked by default, meaning ground control points within cloud areas will be automatically culled based on the set dataset.
+If unchecked, ground control points in cloud areas will be retained.
+The dataset must contain an ImageName field, and the name must correspond to the image currently to be processed.

 Boolean